 Forge Markets is a broker-dealer, and our ultimate parent organization, Forge Global Holdings, Inc. (NYSE: FRGE), is a publicly traded company.
 And business units such as Forge Data provide our clients and investment professionals with proprietary insights, transaction data, and same-day market pricing.

-As of December 31, 2022, we have facilitated more than 23,000 transactions in more than 500 private growth companies with over 550,000 individual investors and 16,000 institutional investors on our platform1.
+As of September 30, 2024, we have facilitated more than 27,000 transactions in more than 600 private growth companies with over 600,000 buyers and sellers on our platform.
 Our clients can rely on Forge throughout the life cycles of their investments, as we have experience coordinating with issuers and facilitating liquidity from both buyers and sellers, as well as providing data and insights for investors.

 Forge does not have audited financial information from each company available.
 That being said, a handful of our institutional offers do feature access to high-level diligence information provided by the seller or an associated party under NDA.
 Additionally, Forge has a data team that compiles very robust company profiles for most issuers, complete with a company waterfall, funding history, investors, and exit scenarios.